Septic Pumping , Installation & Service in Brandon FL

 Before diving into pumping schedules, it helps to understand how your septic system works.
 When wastewater leaves your home, it flows into your septic tank where it separates into three layers.
 Heavy solids sink to the bottom forming sludge, while oils and grease float to the top creating scum.
 The middle layer of relatively clear water flows out to your drain field for natural filtration.

 Over time, the sludge and scum layers build up.
-When they get too thick, they can overflow into your drain field, causing serious damage that costs thousands of dollars to repair.
+When they get too thick, they can overflow into your drain field, causing serious and expensive damage.
 Regular pumping removes these accumulated solids before they cause problems.

 Here's a detailed breakdown based on tank size and household occupancy: